timescale/docs/timescale-forge/forge-multi-node.md

-There is currently no way to distinguish between the access node and data nodes within the Timescale Forge console, **so we strongly recommend that you include “AN" and "DN" in the names of each service, respectively (eg. "AN-mycluster", "DN1-mycluster", "DN2-mycluster", etc.)**.
+There is currently no way to distinguish between the access node and data nodes within the Timescale Forge console, **so we strongly recommend that you include "AN" and "DN" in the names of each service, respectively (eg. "AN-mycluster", "DN1-mycluster", "DN2-mycluster", etc.)**.
 Services can only assume one role in a cluster (access or data node), and only one Service can act as the access node.